Bipin-26/Credence_Backend_Updated/README.md

 Also check the package.json, you can install all required dependencies by using command: npm install

+Use pm2 command to run the node file in background

 (Note :- Make a sure that you create a virtual env and activate it before installing dependencies)